NicolasRios91/consultr-challenge/README.md

 - See a set list of heroes in a grid
 - Mobile view available
-- Move to pagination branch to use navigation buttons to see more heroes! (not asked but I thought It could be useful)
+- Move to pagination branch to use navigation buttons to see more heroes! (not required but I thought It could be useful)

 ```
 git checkout pagination